2025 Eastern Michigan Eagles football team

-The 2025 Eastern Michigan Eagles football team represent Eastern Michigan University in the Mid-American Conference (MAC) during the 2025 NCAA Division I FBS football season.
-The Eagles are led by Chris Creighton in his twelfth year as the head coach.
-The Eagles play their home games at Rynearson Stadium, located in Ypsilanti, Michigan.
+The 2025 Eastern Michigan Eagles football team represented Eastern Michigan University in the Mid-American Conference (MAC) during the 2025 NCAA Division I FBS football season.
+The Eagles were led by Chris Creighton in his 12th year as the head coach.
+The Eagles played their home games at Rynearson Stadium, located in Ypsilanti, Michigan.

 Preseason

 The MAC Football Kickoff was held on Thursday, July 24, 2025, at the Ford Field in Detroit, Michigan from 9:00 am EDT to 1:30 pm EDT.

 Preseason polls

 Coaches Poll

 On July 24 the MAC announced the preseason coaches' poll.
 Eastern Michigan was picked to finish eighth.